Nashville Paternity Lawyer

 Our Nashville Paternity Lawyer Can Handle the Entire Parentage Process for You from Start to Finish

 The parentage process begins with the filing of a petition to establish parentage.
+Certain counties in Tennessee require that the petition be filed in the juvenile or general sessions court.
+Other counties provide more flexibility for the venue of filing, making it important for you to choose an experienced family lawyer to advise you based on your unique set of facts.
 This petition must be filed at a court located in the same county where either the mother, father, or child resides.
-The parties that can file this petition include the mother, the assumed father, the child (via a guardian), or the Tennessee Department of Human Services (which would be the case if the child receives public assistance).
-The mother and assumed father can file a petition for any reason.
-This can be because they want to identify the father for child support, inheritance, or other personal reasons, or for seeking custody or parental rights of the child.
+The parties that can file this petition include the mother, the assumed father, the child (via a guardian), or the Tennessee Department of Human Services (applicable if the child has been placed in the custody of the State).
+The mother or alleged father can file a petition for any of various reasons, usually because there’s difficulty in their relationship.
+It is also very important to legally establish parentage for purposes of inheritance by the child from the father.
+Such actions must be filed within one year of the death of the father or they will be time-barred.

 Enjoy the Benefits of Establishing Paternity with the Assistance of Our Experienced Nashville Paternity Lawyer